What Does a Medical Assistant Do?

 |Employer + Percentage of Industry||Median Annual Salary||Median Hourly Wage|

-The earnings for medical assistants at different healthcare facilities can vary by more than $7,000 per year (which works out to $3 per hour).
-However, salaries will also vary by city and state.
-According to BLS data, the top U.S. states in terms of median annual wage for MAs are as follows:
+Salaries will also vary by city and state.
+According to BLS data, the top U.S. states and districts in terms of annual mean wage for MAs are as follows:

-The top city for medical assisting salaries is Champaign-Urbana, IL, where MAs earn $48,920 per year.
-Other high-paying metro areas include Rochester, MN, Boston, MA, and five cities in California (San Francisco, Oakland, Santa Rosa, Santa Cruz, and Vallejo).
+The top metropolitan area for medical assisting salaries is the Eau Claire, WI area, where MAs earn, on average, $58,650 per year.
+Other high-paying metro areas include Fairbanks, AK, Boston, MA, and various other cities in California (San Francisco, Oakland, Santa Rosa, Santa Cruz, and Vallejo).

 V. MA as a Path to Registered Nurse